Triffin v. Pomerantz Staffing Services, LLC

 Somerset Valley , supra, 343 N.J.
 Super. at 85.
 Because Pomerantz disputed the validity

-of the signatures on the checks, it became incumbent upon plaintiff to show that the
+of the signatures on the checks, it became incumbent upon plaintiff to

-a subjective and an objective test of good faith, Maine Fam.
+must satisfy both a subjective and an objective test of good faith, Maine Fam.
 Fed.

 Credit Union v.
-Sun

-Life Assur.
+Sun Life Assur.
 Co. of Canada, 727 A.2d 335, 340 ( Me.
-1999), requiring a consideration of
+1999), requiring

-N.J.S.A.
+standards, N.J.S.A.
 12A:3-103(a)(4); Travelers Indem.
 Co. v.
 Good, 325 N.J.
 Super.
-16, 24 (App.
+16,

-of a signature upon the person asserting validity, N.J.S.A.
-12A:3-308(a), it created a
+validity of a signature upon the person asserting validity, N.J.S.A.
+12A:3-308(a), it

-N.J.S.A.
-12A:3-302(a)(1), and in requiring that the holder take the instrument in good
+appearance, N.J.S.A.
+12A:3-302(a)(1), and in requiring that the holder take the

-faith, N.J.S.A.
-12A:3-302(a)(2), the Code deemed relevant an examination of the
+instrument in good faith, N.J.S.A.
+12A:3-302(a)(2), the Code deemed relevant an

-honesty, the state of mind, the experience, and the reasonableness of the conduct of
+examination of the honesty, the state of mind, the experience, and the reasonableness

-the alleged holder in due course.
+of the conduct of the alleged holder in due course.

 |